mohamuhsin/elegant-context/README.md

 # Elegant Context

-This project is demonstrate the problem of Prop Drilling and how to solve it.
+This project idemonstrate the problem of Prop Drilling and how to solve it.